artiam99/MERN-eCommerce-Website/README.md

 ### About

-This MERN Full stack web application is an eCommerce Platform built with ReactJS for frontend, ExpressJS for creating REST API, MongoDB for database, React-Bootstrap for the UI library and Redux for managing application states.
-It is deployed on Heroku.
+This MERN Full stack web application is an eCommerce Platform built with __React.js__ for frontend, __Express.js__ for creating REST API, __MongoDB__ for database, __React-Bootstrap__ for the UI library and __Redux__ for managing application states.
+It supports authentication with JSON Web Token for admin and customer users.
+Customers can search products by name or brand and Admins can add new products & edit details.
+It is deployed on __Heroku__.

 ### Home Screen